Table of contentsClick link to navigate to the desired location

 Woke:

-- Supports the ideas of equality and inclusiveness.
+- Supports ideas of equality and inclusivity.

 Anti-Woke: